5 Cool RV Christmas Gift Ideas For Under $50

 No RV ever has the complete compliment of tools and there are several super-useful and inexpensive ones which every RVer will love:

 -> Thermal Gun – For checking RV tire temps, food temps, ground temps or even your forehead.
-There are at least 101 uses for this thing in an RV and you can get a decent one such as this basic one for $25 or slightly fancier one for $50.
+There are at least 101 uses for this thing in an RV and you can get a decent one such as this basic one for cheap or slightly fancier one for a smidgen more.

 -> Compact Flashlight – Everyone can use a super-mini flashlight especially when you’ve dropped your favorite do-diddy for the 20th time into an RV black hole (yes, RVs have many of these).
 And you can always use more than one.
-You can buy a cheap Mini Creed for $6 or a snazzy Protac one for $40.
+You can buy a cheap Mini Creed or a snazzy Protac one.
 Or go mobile trendy and get one for your head.

 -> Multi-Use Tools – With the limited space of an RV the more tools you can combine the better and I love, looove multi-use stuff.
 Take for example this self-adjustable Robogrip plier, or this one piece integrated 16-size ratchet wrench, or this 32-piece ratcheting screwdriver set.
 Droool….my kinda tools!